leontristain/modnotes/windhelm/guidelines.md

 The good thing about two separate addons is that first, each addon would have less new records than the combined addon, which means if the combined addon is too big to be an ESPFE, the two separate addons might be small enough to be turned into ESPFEs.

 Second, the bathhouse addon is now usable without the apartment addon contents.
 This means it's now possible to choose a different addon for the apartment, and _still_ have the same bathhouse.
 This is good flexibility to have.
 Without being coupled together with the apartment, the bathhouse is now easier to depend on by other addons, and the user has more choices.

+#### Example 2

+Suppose I want to "prettify" the Windhelm worldspace by adding clutter and decoration.
+Unless you're doing it for the whole city everywhere, a good way to go about it is probably to "own an area" and never go beyond that area.

+For example, I might choose to decorate ONLY the Southern Wallwalk, in which case I will thoroughly decorate the Southern Wallwalk, but leave other regions, like Western District's ground level, the Market square, etc... alone.
+That way, should another mod tries to only update the Western District's ground level, their decorations won't overlap with yours.

 ### Please remember to add signs to the Windhelm Worldspace to match your content